PeterHickman/RubyBits/README.md

 So this does just that in possibly the least efficient way possible

 This 1.1.1.1/24 should become 1.1.1.0/24 and 192.168.3.10/24 becomes 192.168.3.0/24

+## Config file

+Parse a YAML config file and allow access to its contents through the `get` method.
+Will update the configuration data if the underlying file is changed